Muhammad ibn Ibrahim Al ash-Sheikh

-Muḥammad ibn ʾIbrāhīm ibn ʿAbd al-Laṭīf ibn ʿAbd al-Raḥmān ibn Ḥasan ibn Muḥammad ibn Abd al-Wahhāb Al Wuhaybī Al-Tamīmī (محمد بن إبراهيم بن عبد اللطيف بن عبد الرحمن بن حسن بن محمد بن عبد الوهاب الوهيبي التميمي; 1890– 3 December 1969), was a Saudi Arabian religious scholar who served as the first Grand Mufti of Saudi Arabia from 1953 until his death in 1969.
+Muhammad ibn Ibrahim Al al-Sheikh (1890– 3 December 1969), was a Saudi Arabian religious scholar who served as the first Grand Mufti of Saudi Arabia from 1953 until his death in 1969.
 He is recognized as being amongst the forefront of Salafi theologians in history.

 Background

-Muhammad ibn Ibrahim Al ash-Sheikh was born in Riyadh in 1890 to the noted family of Saudi religious scholars, the Al ash-Sheikh, descendants of Muhammad ibn Abd al-Wahhab.
+Muhammad ibn Ibrahim Al al-Sheikh was born in Riyadh in 1890 to the noted family of Saudi religious scholars, the Al ash-Sheikh, descendants of Muhammad ibn Abd al-Wahhab.
 His father was Sheikh Ibrahim ibn Abdul Latif Al ash-Sheikh, and his mother was Jawharah bint Abdul Aziz Al Hilali.
 He had a very religious upbringing.
 He memorized Quran in an early age.
 He lost his sight around the year 1328 AH, and he knew to read and write before losing sight.

-Rebellion of King Faisal
+Uprising of King Faisal

-As Grand Mufti of Saudi Arabia he gave a fatwa legitimising the armed rebellion of future King Faisal against his brother King Saud.
+As Grand Mufti of Saudi Arabia he gave a fatwa legitimising the takeover of future King Faisal against his brother King Saud.